 The Abstract/Proposal Submission Process— It's as Easy as 1-2-3!

 Enjoy this recap of Kevin’s latest tips and review process insights—and submit your presentation proposal before it’s too late!
-The deadline is Wednesday, March 5.
+The deadline is Thursday, March 5.

 The Big Picture

-With Texas as the backdrop for Congress this year, Kevin said, “We’re excited to see just how big it can get.”
-He added, “We’re seeking the highest quality presentations for Congress.
+With Atlanta as the backdrop for the LCI Congress conference this year, and building on a record-breaking 2025 Congress, Kevin said, “We’re excited to see just how big it can get this year.
+We’re seeking the highest quality presentations for Congress.
 The selection committee is very serious about getting the best of the best.”

-Kevin noted, “The abstract selection process is key to the success of Congress.
-This is where magic happens.
+The abstract selection process is key to the success of Congress.
+This is where the magic happens.
 The selected abstracts that become Congress presentations and Live Labs shape the Lean design and construction industry for the next year.
 Congress aims to reenergize industry professionals so we can continue to transform the built environment together.”

-The Congress mission is to bring together Lean practitioners to share their knowledge and lessons learned.
+The mission is to bring together Lean practitioners to share their knowledge and lessons learned.
 Congress succeeds because of the dedicated volunteer planning committees, event staff who make improvements based on prior year plus/delta feedback, and the quality of the presentations.

 Top Tips for Proposal Success